Go to main content

 Museums

-Blue plate from the 1500s - Credit: Museo della Ceramica
+Dish with a blue band from the 16ᵗʰ century - Credit: Museo della Ceramica

 More attractions in Montelupo Fiorentino